 What are some common uses of the procedure?

 Breast tomosynthesis can be used to perform screening mammography, a test to detect early breast cancer in women experiencing no symptoms.
 Screening mammography with breast tomosynthesis has been shown to improve accuracy and reduce false positive rates in women of all breast densities.
 The largest improvements with tomosynthesis are seen in women with dense breast tissue, but women with non-dense breasts also demonstrate significantly better cancer detection and significantly fewer false positive findings when tomosynthesis is used.
 See the Dense Breasts page for more information about dense breasts.

 Breast tomosynthesis may also be used to perform diagnostic mammography to detect and diagnose breast disease in women experiencing symptoms such as a lump, pain, skin dimpling or nipple discharge.

 Screening Mammography with Breast Tomosynthesis

 Mammography plays a central part in the early detection of breast cancers because it can often show changes in the breast years before a patient or physician can feel them.
-Current guidelines from the U.S. Department of Health and Human Services (HHS) and the American College of Radiology (ACR) recommend screening mammography every year for women beginning at age 40.
+Current guidelines from the American College of Radiology (ACR) recommend screening mammography every year for women beginning at age 40.
 Research has shown that annual mammograms lead to early detection of breast cancers when they are most curable and breast-conservation therapies are available.
-See the Mammography page for more information about mammography.
+See the Mammography and Breast Cancer Screening pages for more information.

 Diagnostic Mammography with Breast Tomosynthesis